weixian-zhang/FoodTruckJunkie/README.md

   CanYou assumes the systems handle authentication on their own, a good authn candidate can be a Token-based authentication where roles and attributes of users are       stored in claims or OIDC-ID tokens.
 Systems can pass these user attributes to call CanYou API, and Rego policies are executed to make authorization Permit/Deny         decisions.
   Hopefully, with this generic authorization engine, many applications can take advantage of it and not having to build their own, which is commonly the case.

-* AKVCrypter - A web app that is fully integrated with Key Vault and exposes Web APIs to perform common cryptographic operations on-behalf of other Apps.
+* <b>AKVCrypter</b> - A web app that is fully integrated with Key Vault and exposes Web APIs to perform common cryptographic operations on-behalf of other Apps.
 Think of it like a Key Vault extension that handles your cryptographic needs.
   Apps can easily perform these complex operations by calling AKVCrypter's API without owning the complexity, at the same time all shared secrets, keys and certs used     in operations are kept in Key Vault.
 Authentication between components uses Azure Managed Identity.

 [![AKVCrypter](https://user-images.githubusercontent.com/43234101/172545758-5e3d46d6-fbbb-41f4-be30-bd67aa5ba9a6.png)](https://www.azureworkbench.com/?id=MBjJaOnTTKNjnkwXCnvV)